-Creek population was restored to its original habitat following its loss in the wild from the 1989 Divide Fire.
-Replicates of the Main Diamond Creek population persist in Sheep Corral Canyon, lower Little Creek, and Black Canyon.
-Main Diamond lineage Gila Trout were recently stocked in upper Langstroth Creek but success of this replication has not yet been documented.
-Similarly, the South Diamond Creek population was restored to its original habitat following its loss in the wild from the 1995 Bonner Fire.
-The South Diamond Creek population is replicated in Grapevine Creek, Frye Creek, Willow Creek, and the Mogollon Creek drainage, which includes a portion of the main stem of Mogollon Creek, Trail Canyon, Woodrow Canyon, and South Fork Mogollon Creek.
-The Whiskey Creek relict population was eliminated by the 2012 Whitewater Baldy Fire, but has been replicated in McKenna Creek and upper White Creek.
-The Spruce Creek population was also eliminated by the 2012 Whitewater Baldy Fire but is replicated in Big Dry Creek.
-Mixed lineage populations were established in Dude Creek and Ash Creek in 2015, recruitment has yet to be documented.
-The total population size of Gila Trout in the wild was estimated to be approximately
+Four of the five relict populations are self-sustaining in the wild.
+The Main Diamond Creek (Upper Gila) population was restored to its original habitat following its loss in the wild from the 1989 Divide Fire.
+Replicates of the Main Diamond Creek population persist in Sheep Corral Canyon (Upper Gila), lower Little Creek (Upper Gila), and Black Canyon (Upper Gila).
+Main Diamond lineage Gila Trout were recently stocked in upper Langstroth Creek (Upper Gila) in 2015, but this population was eliminated in the 2021 Johnson Fire.

+Similarly, the South Diamond Creek (Upper Gila) population was restored to its original habitat following its loss in the wild from the 1995 Bonner Fire.
+The South Diamond Creek population is replicated in Grapevine Creek (Agua Fria), Frye Creek (Middle Gila), Willow Creek (Upper Gila), and the Mogollon Creek (Upper Gila) drainage, which includes a portion of the main stem of Mogollon Creek, Trail Canyon, Woodrow Canyon, and South Fork Mogollon Creek.
+The Whiskey Creek relict population was eliminated by the 2012 Whitewater Baldy Fire but has been replicated in McKenna Creek (Upper Gila), Mineral Creek (Upper Gila), Raspberry Creek (Blue River), and upper Marijilda Creek (Middle Gila).
+The Whiskey Creek population was also replicated in upper White Creek (Upper Gila), but this population was eliminated in the 2021 Johnson Fire.
+The Spruce Creek (San Francisco) population was also eliminated by the 2012 Whitewater Baldy Fire but was restored in 2018.
+The Spruce Creek population is replicated in Big Dry Creek (San Francisco) and Coleman Creek (Blue River).
+The Iron Creek (Upper Gila) population is replicated in Chase